FreddieHoy/THE-freds-coding-test/README.md

 ### Notes

-A submission is really an institution history data point.
+A submission is really an institution history data.

 Are there subject dates missing in some years?

-What am I actually showcasing here?
-Less my ability come up with a useful insight and more my ability to write code.
+Yes.

 Going to Create a FE for interaction.